Chimkins/Dev-Manager-STW/README.txt

 Click the buttons to edit the files.
 Don't select more than 1 dev option or more than 1 airstike option

 Enjoy :D

+V1.1 - Changed used hex stings and had to remove "Dev Stairs" Button as string no longer existed in files